Payment Glossary: 70+ Payment Terms and Definitions for 2026

 A false decline blocks a legitimate payment during authorization, often because issuer or fraud rules lack context.
 For merchants, that means lost sales, lower approval rates, and more checkout friction.

-Read more about False DeclineSynonyms: insult rate, incorrect decline, wrongful decline
+False Declineinsult rate, incorrect decline, wrongful decline

 A floor limit lets a merchant approve low-value card payments offline when speed or connectivity matters.
 The trade-off is higher exposure to delayed declines and unrecovered revenue.